Making Sense of Race Data

-A custom-built application will give Richard Petty Motorsports the visibility they need to make split-second decisions
+A custom-built application gives Richard Petty Motorsports the visibility they need to make split-second decisions.

 In May, I was tapped to be the user experience (UX) software development lead for our engagement with NASCAR driver Bubba Wallace and Richard Petty Motorsports (RPM).
 My job, along with my application development partner Patrick Shannon, was to build a web-based dashboard that provides deeper insights into race data.
 A month later, Patrick and I were in pit row for the Toyota/Save Mart 350 in Sonoma, CA.

 Pit row was one of the most ergonomically impressive environments I had ever been in.
 There are 12 crew members supporting Bubba.
 Some are responsible for getting the RPM No. 43 WWT Chevy back on the track as quickly as possible, others are focused on monitoring different components of the race.

 Corners were always clear; tires were color-coded; everyone had his queue.